EpicGames/PixelStreamingInfrastructure/Frontend/Docs/Communicating from UE5 to the Player Page.md

 To set this up:

 1. In your Unreal Engine application, any time you want to emit an event to the player page, you need an actor with a **Pixel Streaming Input** component.
 This component has access to the **Send Pixel Streaming Response** node.
-Specify a custom string argument to the node send a message to the web frontend.
+Specify a custom string argument to the node to send a message to the web frontend.

 <p align="center">